 We’re committed to waste reduction throughout our operations.
-Currently, more than half of our manufacturing facilities are landfill-free, bringing our total count to 85.
+Currently, more than half of our manufacturing facilities are landfill-free, bringing our count to 89.
 On average, 97% of the waste generated from everyday manufacturing operations at these plants is recycled or reused, and 3% is converted to energy.
+We’re helping non-manufacturing facilities – such as offices and technical centers – become landfill-free, too.
+We now have 33 on our roster that have achieved the designation.

 Generating waste, such as scrap metal, paint sludge or shipping materials, is unavoidable for a car manufacturer as large as GM.
 However, we are finding innovative ways to repurpose it so it doesn’t end up in the ground.